gborghesan/camera_robot_calibration/README.md

-The python module is self standing and can be tested either with saves data (the data.txt brings an example) or with randomly generated data. usage
+The python module is self standing and can be tested either with saves data (the data.txt brings an example) or with randomly generated data.

+##### Usage of the test
 ```
-camera_robot_calibration_module [-h/--help][-i/--inputfile file_of_input][-p/--plotgraph True/False]
+./camera_robot_calibration_module [-h/--help][-i/--inputfile file_of_input][-p/--plotgraph True/False]
 ```

+Options:

 ```
 -h: shows help
--i: name file containing the data (in not provided, random poses for robot and camera-marker will be generated, with noise)
+-i: name file containing the data (if not provided,
+    random poses for robot and camera-marker will be generated, with noise)
 -p: plot the graph of max and average residuals (defaults to True)
 ```

-## Usage of rosnode
+## Rosnode description

-A video showing the usage of the node is available here: http://youtu.be/ihWAxj-8IWM
+A video showing the employment of the node (calibration of a kuka and a asus xion using ar_kinect marker tracking) is available here: http://youtu.be/ihWAxj-8IWM

 #####  parameters